mdrain/dynalist-help/_articles/files.md

 To create a file inside a specific folder, right click on the folder to find the options to create file under it.

+#### Opening documents

+To open a document, simply click on its title.
+There's no need to double click it like in your file system, as that will start renaming the document.

+A faster way to open documents is to use the [file finder](../search/#find-files).

+#### Collapsing/expanding folders

+Folders can be collapsed if you don't need to see what's inside for now.
+Click on the little triangle arrow icon in front of each folder to collapse or expand it.

 #### Renaming files

 To rename a file, you can either double click on its title or right click on a file and select "Rename".